Lead generation is a common problem faced by most commercial solar installation companies.

 Calendly helps you make appointments effortlessly.
-You can also share your link with people to enable them to make appointments easily with you.
+You can also share your link with people, enabling them to make appointments easily with you.

 Schedule Once, on the other hand, shares your calendar with others so they can make appointments in your free time.
 Schedule Once also sends reminders to both parties ahead of the meeting.

 This is where your persistence is needed.
 You can’t relax after a meeting; you need to follow up.
 There are four zones when it comes to following up.